kevinkahn/softconsole/docs/useagenotes.md

 ### Keypad
 * Keypad: mimics the KPL.
 Can support any number of buttons from 1 to 25 and will autoplace/autosize buttons in this range.
 Parmetrs KeysPerColumn and KeysPerRow may be used to override the auto placement of the keys.
 Keys may be colored as desired.
 Key types are:
-    * ONOFF: linked to a device or scene and supports On, Off, FastOn, FastOff behaviors
+    * ONOFF: linked to a device or scene and supports On, Off, FastOn, FastOff behaviors.
+If an ONOFF key is held down for a prolonged period of time and the underlying device is a dimmer, then a slider screen is displayed that allows the brightness to be set.
+For Insteon/ISY hubs, dimming also applies to scenes via the scene proxy mechanism.
+This allows convient dimming for common 3-way switch setups where multiple dimmers are combined in a scene to control a single load (or set of loads).
     * RUNPROG: linked to a program to run.
 It issues a RunThen on the designated program for ISY hubs.
 It issues a automation.trigger for the automation for HA hubs.
     * (Deprecated-use RUNPROG with modifiers) ONBLINKRUNTHEN: linked to a program.
 Will blink to provide user feedback and will issue RunThen on program
     * ON: will always send an "on" command to the linked device.
 This is useful for things like garage doors that use on toggles.
     * OFF: will always send an "off" command to the linked device.